tinacms/tina.io/content/docs/getting-started/backends.md

 Tina is a toolkit to build your own custom CMS.
 It’s not a one-size-fits-all approach like a conventional CMS.
 We think the main aspects to consider when building a CMS are: constructing the editing interface, storing and managing data, and then integrating with various frameworks.

 We’d like to provide developers with control and flexibility in all these aspects related to building a custom CMS.
-Right now, we’re building from the ground up, trying to make a solid foundation with React and Git-oriented workflows, but that’s not the end of the story in terms of what’s possible with Tina.
+Right now, we’re building from the ground up, trying to make a solid foundation with React and Git-oriented workflows, but that’s not the end of the story for Tina.

 **Avenues to keep learning:**